solarorange/ansible-homelab/DEPLOYMENT.md

-# Deployment Guide
+# Watchtower Deployment Guide

-This guide provides detailed steps for deploying and validating the homelab environment.
+This guide provides detailed steps for deploying and validating the Watchtower environment.

 ## Pre-deployment Checklist